proj4php/proj4php/README.md

 echo "Conversion : " . $pointDest->toShortString() . " in WGS84<br><br>";
 ```

-There's is also ways to define inline projections.
+There are also ways to define inline projections.

 A PSR-4 autoloader will be introduced shortly,
 and that will change many of the paths and classnames above.